phil-pona/ose3-symfony2-ex/README.md

 This is an example how the [Symfony 2 Demo Application](https://github.com/symfony/symfony-demo) can be deployed on the OpenShift V3 PaaS

+## S2I Image

+At the moment a [forked S2i Image](https://github.com/phil-pona/sti-php) is used to build this application, due to the following [issue](https://github.com/openshift/sti-php/issues/73) on the official [sti-php image](https://github.com/openshift/sti-php)

 ## Usage

 1. Create a new OpenShift 3 Project